Elsie Widdowson Fellowship award

 - Considers the Fellowship proposal, and the plan for dealing with teaching activities, and discusses whether it will be feasible for the Fellowship to commence directly on the academic’s return from leave or at a later date.

 - Where possible, Fellowships should commence on the academic’s return from leave or as soon as possible thereafter;

 - Where the start date is postponed, the reasons for this should be discussed with the applicant.

 - Confirms support of the award.
 In the unlikely event that support is not given, reasons for this must be discussed with the applicant.

-- Forwards the statement of support and application to the Deputy Director - Organisational Development and Inclusion, confirming the start date of the Fellowship, as discussed with the applicant.
+- Forwards the statement of support to the Deputy Director - Organisational Development and Inclusion.

 The Deputy Director - Organisational Development and Inclusion: